NoodleSeed-com/seedspec/README.md

 [![Project Status: Initial Development](https://img.shields.io/badge/Project%20Status-Initial%20Development-yellow.svg)]() [![License](https://img.shields.io/badge/license-Dual%20GPL%2FCommercial-blue.svg)](LICENSE.md)

 > 🚧 **Early Development**: SeedML is currently in initial development.
-We're sharing our vision and progress openly, but the implementation is not yet ready for use.
 Star the repo to follow our progress!

 ## What is SeedML?

-SeedML is a revolutionary specification language that bridges the gap between human requirements and working software.
-It enables complete application development through a single, AI-friendly format that can be understood by both business stakeholders and developers.
+SeedML is a specification language that bridges the gap between human requirements and working software.
+It enables complete application development through a single, AI-friendly format that both business stakeholders and developers can understand.

 ### Why SeedML?